gitploy-io/spinnaker-demo/README.md

 ## Step 2: Add custom webhook

 As deploying to Kubernetes, Spinnaker has to update the deployment status by the [deployment API call](https://docs.github.com/en/rest/reference/deployments#create-a-deployment-status).
 Spinnaker provides a simple way to add [a custom stage](https://spinnaker.io/docs/guides/operator/custom-webhook-stages/) instead of extending through codes.
-And stages typically make quick API calls to an external system as part of a pipeline.
+Spinnaker can typically make deployment API calls as part of a pipeline by adding a custom stage.

-To create a custom webhook, you have to add the [configuration](./spinnaker/.hal/default/profiles/orca-local.yml) for the stage in `orca-local.yml` located in `~/.hal/default/profiles`. *Note that you should modify the `GITHUB_TOKEN` string into your token.
+To create a custom webhook, you must add the [configuration](./spinnaker/.hal/default/profiles/orca-local.yml) for the stage in `orca-local.yml` located in `~/.hal/default/profiles`. *Note that you should modify the `GITHUB_TOKEN` string into your token.

 After locating the `orca-local.yml`, deploy it in the `halyard-0` pod(i.e. `hal deploy apply`).
 Then you can find a new stage in your pipeline.